Last updated on August 15th, 2022 at 09:01 pm

 Unfortunately, my unit does not have an indicator for measuring the remaining capacity.

 However, suppose you are experiencing dropped data to display frequently.
-In that case, it may be time to replace with fresh batteries in the weather station sensor.
+In that case, it may be time to replace with fresh batteries in the solar power weather station sensor.

 Obviously, many factors affect your accuracy with your outdoor

-Location, RF signal strength, proximity to display unit, and fresh batteries all play a vital role.
+Location, RF signal strength, proximity to the display unit, and fresh batteries all play a vital role.

 “How accurate is my weather station?” is an important question to consider when deciding on a home weather station for your needs.